 Walking Tours Melbourne CBD: What You Will Need

 You don’t need much to enjoy walking tours in Melbourne, Australia, but having a few essentials can make the trek around the city much more comfortable!

-Wear comfortable shoes!
+Wear comfortable travel shoes!
 While the city is relatively flat with nice walking paths, our Melbourne City Walk covers some ground.
 I like to wear lightweight shoes – like these Columbia shoes or slip-on Skechers.
 Kris likes to wear Merrell trail shoes – even in the city.

 Weather changes quickly in Melbourne; bring an travel umbrella, lightweight rain jacket, wide-brimmed travel hat and sunscreen.
 A collapsible water bottle is also ideal for travelers – and there are places around the city where you can refill!

 Although we have included 2 Melbourne city maps above, a detailed paper Melbourne CBD map – like this one on Amazon – is probably much better.
 You can also pick up a free map from a Melbourne tourist office.

 There are many Melbourne restaurants along the route where visitors can stop for lunch or snacks (we even highlighted a few of our favorite spots!).
 However, you could also pick up cheese, bread and fruit at the Queen Victoria Market and have a picnic lunch in a park or along the river.
 Also, whether you travel with a backpack or a suitcase, you’ll of course need a great day pack to carry your lunch and all your everyday travel essentials in!

 More Melbourne Tours